Troubleshoot ALEKS Access

 - Close and then reopen Internet Explorer.

-If you still cannot complete the login process, submit a Computer Service Request.
+If you still cannot complete the login process, submit a service request (ITR).